GuilhermeFreitas09/me524_unicamp/README.md

-Repositório referente à disciplina ME524.
+Repository for the discipline ME524.